awsdocs/amazon-athena-user-guide/doc_source/querying.md

 1. \(Optional\) For **Expected bucket owner**, enter the ID of the AWS account that you expect to be the owner of the output location bucket\.
 This is an added security measure\.
 If the account ID of the bucket owner does not match the ID that you specify here, attempts to output to the bucket will fail\.
 For in\-depth information, see [Verifying bucket ownership with bucket owner condition](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-owner-condition.html) in the *Amazon S3 User Guide*\.
 **Note**
 The expected bucket owner setting applies only to the Amazon S3 output location that you specify for Athena query results\.
 It does not apply to other Amazon S3 locations like data source locations in external Amazon S3 buckets, `CTAS` and `INSERT INTO` destination table locations, `UNLOAD` statement output locations, operations to spill buckets for federated queries, or `SELECT` queries run against a table in another account\.

+1. \(Optional\) Choose **Encrypt query results** if you want to encrypt the query results stored in Amazon S3\.
+For more information about encryption in Athena, see [Encryption at Rest](encryption.md)\.

+1. \(Optional\) Choose **Assign bucket owner full control over query results** to grant full control access over query results to the bucket owner when [ACLs are enabled](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) for the query result bucket\.
+For example, if your query result location is owned by another account, you can grant ownership and full control over your query results to the other account\.

+   If the bucket's S3 Object Ownership setting is **Bucket owner preferred**, the bucket owner also owns all query result objects written from this workgroup\.
+For example, if an external account's workgroup enables this option and sets its query result location to your account's Amazon S3 bucket which has an S3 Object Ownership setting of **Bucket owner preferred**, you own and have full control access over the external workgroup's query results\.

+   Selecting this option when the query result bucket's S3 Object Ownership setting is **Bucket owner enforced** has no effect\.
+For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/about-object-ownership.html) in the *Amazon S3 User Guide*\.

 1. If you want to require all users of the workgroup to use the query results location that you specified, scroll down to the **Settings** section and select **Override client\-side settings**\.